LeonardBesson/pylon/README.md

   ]
 }
 ```
-Notes:
+***Notes***:
-Pylon supports regular expressions, you can replace "route_prefix": "/microservice/"
+* Pylon supports regular expressions, you can replace "route_prefix": "/microservice/"
 with "route_pattern": "/microservice/*" or any valid regular expression

-Strategies:
-Strategies are specified with the "balancing_strategy" tag.
+* Strategies are specified with the "balancing_strategy" tag.
 Options are: "round_robin" / "least_connected" / "random"

-All durations are in second.
+* All durations are in second.

-If "max_connections" isn't specified or set to 0, the default max connections is 100 000
+* If "max_connections" isn't specified or set to 0, the default max connections is 100 000

 Simply use Pylon in your library or main like this:
 ```go